shalevwiden/dvwebsitecreation/ut_courses/README.md

 Now I have to draw a mermaid diagram about it.

 I now need to take all this Excel stuff and do it for Rice too lolz...

+# Dec 21, 2025

+The makedatafiles.py code is gonna be used to standardize school making.